-The provision of Early Help Services should form part of a continuum of help and support to respond to the different levels of need of individual children and families - for more information School all Staff can refer to Derbyshire's 'Early Help Offer' and Starting Point https://www.derbyshire.gov.uk/social_health/children_and_families/support_for_families/default.asp?VD=startingpoint
+The provision of Early Help Services should form part of a continuum of help and support to respond to the different levels of need of individual children and their families.

-Those who are providing their own early help provision in the school can demonstrate they have a framework and structures to support the work including information sharing, procedures around step up into Children's social care, robust recording & advice, and support to staff in early help activity.
+When providing early help provision in the school, this school can demonstrate they have a framework and structures to support the work including information sharing, procedures around step up into Childrens social care, robust recording & advice, and support to staff in early help activity.